MaruTerry/terrys-todos/README.md

 Terry's Todos is a simple extension designed to help you to keep track of your todos.

-To learn more about Terry's Tools [visit my marketplace page](https://marketplace.visualstudio.com/publishers/terrys-tools). <br> <br>
+To learn more about Terry's Tools [visit my marketplace page](https://marketplace.visualstudio.com/publishers/terrys-tools).

 [To do list icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/to-do-list)<br>

 ## Features